 Last year I went up to Bletchley Park during the veterans’ reunion.
 Last year was quite a year for Bletchley.
 Simon Greenish, the Director of Bletchley Park, recounted the events of GCHQ succeeding in getting the government to recognise the people who worked there during the war, with the foreign secretary giving out medals to some of the veterans.
 The government had also promised a permanent memorial (proposed for either the National Arboretum or Bletchley Park – I’ll let you guess which venue is favoured).

-Bletchley is probably one of the hardest up museums in the country, but visitor numbers have been steadily growing over the last four years.
+Bletchley at the time was probably one of the hardest up museums in the country, but visitor numbers have been steadily growing over the last four years.
 For me, it is the birthplace of modern computing.
-If you aren’t familiar with what went of there in the 1940’s, you really should find out.
-There is a wonderful computing museum, with an array of computing artifacts to see.
+If you aren’t familiar with what went on there in the 1940’s, you really should find out (see Dr Sue Black’s book).
+There is a wonderful computing museum, with an array of computing artefacts to see.

 Bletchley Park is full of fascinating stories that were once British national secrets.
 With each passing year, there are fewer and fewer veterans left to tell their stories.
 I was very sad to hear of John Herivel’s passing last week.
 He was one of the veterans that I spoke with last year, and he gave a talk during the reunion.
 A humble and gracious man, he was a delight to listen too.